For some couples, sharing a closet space can be quite the challenge.

 Squeezing the wardrobe of two people into a confined space and making that space function efficiently requires both creativity and well-chosen closet storage systems.

-A closet organizer will be the “foundation” of the space.
+A reach-in closet makeover will be the “foundation” of the space.
 This organization system makes it easier to group like items together and will enable you to keep your closet tidy with less effort.

-You’ll enhance the closet organizer’s functionality by adding useful accessories like tie and belt racks, shoe racks, and pullout valet rods.
+You’ll enhance the reach-in closet’s functionality by adding useful accessories like tie and belt racks, shoe racks, and pullout valet rods.

 If one partner has a large watch collection, keep the timepieces properly wound and displayed with some watch winders.
 To keep a jewellery collection organized, jewellery drawers can be incorporated into a closet’s custom cabinetry design.